ENCCS/julia-for-hpda/content/index.rst

 Julia for high-performance data analytics
 =========================================

-Julia is a scientific programming language that is free and open source - see https://julialang.org/ for downloads, documentation, learning resources etc. Bridging high-level interpreted and low-level compiled languages, it offers high performance (comparable to C and
+Julia is a modern programming language that is free and open source - see https://julialang.org/ for downloads, documentation, learning resources etc. Bridging high-level interpreted and low-level compiled languages, it offers high performance (comparable to C and